Force over Distance: Chapter 28

 “Correct,” Rush replied.

-“It hasn’t made a habit of doing so,” Rush said, his tone dismissive.
-He sat back in his chair.
-His entire demeanor radiated confidence.
-His entire mind blazed with it.
+“It hasn’t made a habit of it.”
+Rush leaned back in his chair.
+His demeanor radiated confidence.
+His mind blazed with it.

 As if the ship didn’t trap and manipulate his consciousness on a regular basis.
 As if it hadn’t forced him into the neural interface on two occasions.
 As if it hadn’t changed him, infected him, completely invaded his cognitive architecture.